Vanambadi: Plot

-Meena, a young woman, escapes from the clutches of a womanizing Zamindar.
+Meena, a young woman, escapes from the clutches of a womanising Zamindar.
 She attempts suicide and is saved by an elderly couple, who adopt her.
 They wish her to wed their nephew Sekhar, and the wedding is arranged.
 But during the ceremony, another man shows up claiming Meena to be his wife.
 She is arrested for the attempted murder of the Zamindar.
 But she says she does not know him.
 Her adoptive brother Mohan and a friend Nithyanandham try to solve the mystery.
-Meena runs away from the family to relieve them of the anguish she has caused them and they later find her as a stage/playback singer calling herself as Kausalya Devi.
+Meena runs away from the family to relieve them of the anguish she has caused them and they later find her as a stage/playback singer calling herself Kausalya Devi.
 But Kausalya Devi claims she has never seen them before.
-How they resolve the mystery forms rest of the story.
+How they resolve the mystery forms the rest of the story.